gavinhungry/combust/README.md

 Installation
 ------------
-A pair of systemd service units, `combust.service` and `combust-nft.service`, as well as OpenWrt-style init scripts, `combust.rc` and `combust-nft.rc`, ar provided.
+A pair of systemd service units, `combust.service` and `combust-nft.service`, as well as OpenWrt-style init scripts, `combust.rc` and `combust-nft.rc`, are provided.